Annual Report 2012

 Financial Disclosures by State Member Banks

 State member banks that issue securities registered under the Securities Exchange Act of 1934 must disclose certain information of interest to investors, including annual and quarterly financial reports and proxy statements.
 By statute, the Board's financial disclosure rules must be substantially similar to those of the SEC.
-At the end of 2011, 12 state member banks were registered with the Board under the Securities Exchange Act.
+The enactment of the Jumpstart Our Business Startups Act (JOBS Act) in April 2012 changed the registration threshold under the Securities Exchange Act and resulted in a significant decline in the number of state member banks required to register with the Board.
+At the end of 2012, four state member banks were registered with the Board under the Securities Exchange Act.

 Under the Securities Exchange Act of 1934, the Board is responsible for regulating credit in certain transactions involving the purchasing or carrying of securities.
 The Board's Regulation T limits the amount of credit that may be provided by securities brokers and dealers when the credit is used to purchase debt and equity securities.
 The Board's Regulation U limits the amount of credit that may be provided by lenders other than brokers and dealers when the credit is used to purchase or carry publicly held equity securities if the loan is secured by those or other publicly held equity securities.
 The Board's Regulation X applies these credit limitations, or margin requirements, to certain borrowers and to certain credit extensions, such as credit obtained from foreign lenders by U.S. citizens.